Who pays CIL and when?

 Numerous parties can assume liability for CIL, but must tell us the proportion of land which they own so the CIL charge can be shared accordingly.

 If no party assumes liability then payment will default automatically to the owners of the land.
-If no CIL payment is received, payment can also default to the owners of the land.
+If a CIL notice is issued but the CIL payment is not received on time, payment can also default to the owners of the land.
 If the Council has to identify the owners of the land, then we can apply a surcharge.

 When is payment due?